 - E.g. African plateau is famous for gold and diamond mining

-- Chhotanagpur plateau in India is a huge reserves of iron, coal and manganese
+- Chhotanagpur plateau in India is a huge reserve of iron, coal and manganese

-- Generally, not more than 200 metres above mean sea level.
+- Generally, plains are not more than 200 metres above mean sea level.

 - Generally, plains are very fertile; hence these plains are very thickly-populated regions of the world.